ankschoubey/old-blog/_posts/2022-01-02-formatting-tests.md

 This is a useful guideline which applies to a normal clean code too.

 ## Assertions

-Best Practice: One logical assertion per method. [^4]
+Best Practice: One logical assertion per test method. [^4]

 Have clear error messages [^5]